Faculty Research Consortium

 Grant Recipient Responsibilities

-• Submit an article for publication to VISA’s Journal of Vincentian Social Action (http://scholar.stjohns.edu/jovsa/) or an appropriate journal to the researcher’s discipline (December 1, 2025)
+- Submit an article for publication to Mission's Journal of Vincentian Social Action (http://scholar.stjohns.edu/jovsa/) or an appropriate journal to the researcher’s discipline (December 1, 2026)

-• Acknowledge the support of the Richard and Camille Sinatra Endowment Grant through the Vincentian Institute for Social Action at St. John’s University in all papers and presentations relating to this project.
+- Acknowledge the support of the Richard and Camille Sinatra Endowment Grant through the Office of University Mission at St. John’s University in all papers and presentations relating to this project.

 Faculty Research Consortium Grant

 The Faculty Research Consortium (FRC) is comprised of a select group of interdisciplinary St. John’s University faculty who have demonstrated teaching, research, and scholarly expertise in areas related to community service, civic engagement, and social responsibility.
-As part of the Office of University Mission, the FRC is responsible for community-based outcomes research conducted across all elements of the Mission sector, with a particular emphasis on those programs within the Vincentian Institute for Social Action (VISA).
-VISA was established in 2008 to increase the visibility of the St. John’s Catholic and Vincentian mission, including opportunities where faculty and students can explore issues of poverty and social justice.
+As part of the Office of University Mission, the FRC is responsible for community-based outcomes research conducted across all elements of the Mission sector, with a particular emphasis on those programs within The Institute for Vincentian Impact.
+The Institute for Vincentian Impact was established in 2008 to increase the visibility of the St. John’s Catholic and Vincentian mission, including opportunities where faculty and students can explore issues of poverty and social justice.
 The FRC promotes research by supporting the recruitment of qualified University professors who serve as research mentors for students, offering internal faculty research grant opportunities and formally recognizing faculty excellence in mission-aligned research.
 The FRC also develops research initiatives through programs and community partnerships within the Mission sector.

 Guided by the FRC, the FRC Grant supports community-based outcomes research for full-time tenured faculty at St. John’s University.
 This research may be from any discipline, with the specific aim of improving the areas of poverty and social justice.